brandon-rhodes/python-adventure/adventure/README.txt

 system command line to run the package::

     $ python -m adventure
+    WELCOME TO ADVENTURE!!
+WOULD YOU LIKE INSTRUCTIONS?

+    >

 At the prompt that will appear, two-word commands can simply be separated by a space::